Site icon DED9

 1. Pure Object-Oriented Language

 In Ruby, everything is an object, including primitive data types like integers and booleans.
-This pure object-oriented approach allows for consistent and intuitive code.
+This pure object-oriented approach enables consistent, intuitive code.

 2. Elegant and Readable Syntax